 The appointing authority shall consider the needs of the organization in terms of the types of positions; special knowledge and skills necessary to accomplish the work of the agency.

 The appointing authority shall identify all employees by job profile for each designated organizational unit and/or geographic area.
-The agency’s human resources office identifies the length of state service.
-An agency’s layoff/removal policy may include a requirement to use an employee’s most recent performance evaluation score as part of an employee’s service credit points.

-The agency’s human resources office computes a service credit score for each employee identified for layoff by (A) One point for each full month of state service (except as a temporary employee) from date of hire, regardless of class.
-If there is a break in service of more than two years, the time in state service prior to the break in service will not be counted as time in state service for the service credit score.
-Part-time service is credited on a prorated basis.
-Job-share is considered one position, and the service credit computed as an average of the incumbents, or of the one incumbent if part of the job- share position is vacant.
+The agency’s human resources office calculates the seniority date for each identified employee.
+Job-share is considered one position, and the seniority date computed as an average of the incumbents, or of the one incumbent if part of the job- share position is vacant.

-Service credit scores shall remain fixed for up to three months beginning with the date of notice (refer to section (g) below).
+Seniority dates shall remain fixed for up to three months beginning with the date of notice (refer to section (g) below).

-The employee(s) with the lowest service credit score shall receive the first layoff notice(s) by job profile, within the areas identified in section (2)(a), in the following separate categories:
+The employee(s) with the lowest seniority date shall receive the first layoff notice(s) by job profile, within the areas identified in section (2)(a), in the following separate categories:

 Permanent full-time positions;